Personal Journey

 As a child, one of the things my practice regime taught me is that “one of my major strengths is my obsessive commitment to doing something… and one my major weakness is my obsessive commitment to doing something”.
 Even at this age, I realised that if I started drinking [alcohol] and liked it, I’d end up a drunk.
 I didn’t want to follow in my dad’s footsteps into superstar alcoholic status, so I’ve never tried alcohol to this day and I’m probably the only alcoholic who’s never actually tasted alcohol.
 After my dad asked me what I wanted as a present for either a Christmas or birthday when I was coming up to 15, I said that I’d like him to stop drinking as much, and over the next few months, he swapped alcohol for religion – becoming the most committed born again Christian the world’s ever seen – and I don’t know if it was coincidence, but mum’s mental health began to have a much better period of stability after he stopped drinking.

-As an early teenager, I always had to go round to friends houses to socialise because they didn’t like coming round to mine because of a combination of the smell of our damp basement, my dads drinking, and my mums silence.
-But things were looking up as we’d moved out of the damp basement in the hotel (as it had been flooded) and we were living on the top floor of the hotel.
-Playing musical instruments, recording and listening to music, gigging, playing chess and rugby were massive parts of my life in those years.
-By the time I was fifteen, I’d started going out with my first girlfriend – Sally, a classmate who was bright and quite brilliant at dealing with my dad – but Sally’s mum (who was a games teacher at our school) knew my dad had given up drinking and had become a christian but was unfortunately preaching hellfire and damnation to my friends.
-So, Sally’s mum didn’t like her coming round and like many brief first school romances, we fizzled out.
-When I said Sally was bright, I mean she was ultra bright and went on to be a Director of HR of both Coca-Cola and Apple. [it was with great sadness that I heard Sally passed away in 2023].
+Playing musical instruments, recording and listening to music, gigging, playing chess and rugby were all massive parts of my life and consumed my teenage years.
+By the time I was fifteen, I’d started going out with my first girlfriend – Sally, a classmate who was bright and quite brilliant at dealing with my dad – but Sally’s mum, who was a games teacher at our school, knew my dad had given up drinking, become a christian, but was unfortunately preaching hellfire and damnation to my friends.
+So, her mum didn’t like her coming round and like many first school romances, we fizzled out after a year or so.
+[When I said Sally was bright, I mean uber bright and she went on to be a Director of HR for both Coca-Cola and Apple.
+It was with great sadness that she passed away in 2023.
+R.I.P.
+Sally].

 By 1982, I was sixteen and had started dating a lovely girl called Nichola, a bassoonist who I’d met through playing in the Lancashire Schools Symphonic Wind Band.
 She lived around thirty miles south of Morecambe and after I passed my driving test (a few weeks after turning 17) it made it easier for us to see one another.
 Nichola and her family were really lovely and visiting them was probably my first experience of what a ‘normal’ family life could be.
 Nichola loved studying and education generally so it was no surprise that she went on to have a very successful career in education, as a school teacher, university lecturer, and educational consultant.